Anthony Barboza: Personal life

 Anthony Barboza is married to Laura Carrington, a starring actress in the 1984 Lionel Richie video number one hit, "Hello".
 She is also a groundbreaking daytime soap opera actress who played the role of Simone Ravelle Hardy on the soap opera "General Hospital" from 1987 to 1989.
 They have been married for more than 25 years and live in Westbury, New York with their three children Danica Barboza, Alexio Barboza and Lien Barboza.

-He also has two children, Laryssa Gobets and Leticia Barboza from a previous marriage to Maria Correa.
+He also has two children, Leticia Barboza and Laryssa Gobets from his first marriage to Maria Correa.